Family Law Investigation: Soon To Be Ex Violates T.R.O.…And Then Some E-Newsletter Article

 During the first week of covert, mobile surveillance, his wife was observed meeting with two of our client’s sons in the parking lot of a building materials company located on the rural road the boys usually took in the morning when traveling to school.
 This interaction was captured in HD video and served as evidence of a clear violation of the TRO.

 In addition to violating the TRO, our client’s wife was observed on another day in a compromising situation involving one of her ex-husbands.
 Our surveillance Investigator captured HD surveillance video of our client’s wife entering the back seat of a curiously parked white SUV and joining one of her previous husbands for an afternoon “get re-acquainted session”.
-Shortly afterwards, the wife was observed exiting the white SUV through the back door, while her former husband remained inside of the vehicle and then eventually departed the area.
+Shortly afterward, the wife was observed exiting the white SUV through the back door, while her former husband remained inside of the vehicle and then eventually departed the area.

 Family Law Investigation Results